-Too much information without allowing students to practically implement what they know leads to a kind of knowledge that de-emphasizes thinking skills.
-But having students make creative products is often a messy and inaccurate exercise that teachers dread.
-For example, how exactly do you grade creative works?
+The reasons normally given: having students make creative products is a messy and inaccurate exercise that teachers dread, and how exactly do you grade this kind of work.
 The teacher is not the only one that needs to tackle this problem.
 Students are going need to know how to apply their effort towards tasks requiring imagination.
-I recommend that projects call for large doses of creative input be made easier by putting everyone through the process step by step.

 When faced with this challenge, teachers can ask for student input on grading criteria.
 Projects that call for large doses of creative input can be made easier by putting everyone through the process from start to finish.
 Grading, which requires evaluation skills, is something students need to learn in order to produce more innovative work.
 After all, the definition of creativity requires that a product be both original and useful.